Buzludzha monument: Opening ceremony

 The monument was opened on 23 August 1981.
 At the opening ceremony, Bulgarian communist leader Todor Zhivkov announced:

 I am honoured to be in the historical position to open the House-Monument of the Bulgarian Communist Party, built in honour of the accomplishments of Dimitar Blagoev and his associates, who 90 years ago laid the foundations for the revolutionary Marxist Party in Bulgaria.
 Let the pathways leading here – to the legendary Buzludzha Peak, here in the Stara Planina where the first Marxists came to continue the work of sacred and pure love that was started by Bulgaria's socialist writers and philosophers – never fall into disrepair.

 Let generation after generation of socialist and communist Bulgaria come here, to bow down before the feats and the deeds of those who came before; those who lived on this land and gave everything they had to their nation.
 Let them feel that spirit that ennobles us and as we empathise with the ideas and dreams of our forefathers, so let us experience that same excitement today!
 Glory to Blagoev and his followers; those first disciples of Bulgarian socialism, who sowed the immortal seeds of today's Bulgarian Communist Party in the public soul!

 In popular culture

-Finnish rock band Haloo Helsinki! shot the entirety of the music video for their 2014 single "Vihaan kyllästynyt" at the monument; Dutch rock band Kensington's 2015 "Riddles" music video was likewise entirely filmed on location there.
+The Finnish rock band Haloo Helsinki! shot the entirety of the music video for their 2014 single "Vihaan kyllästynyt" at the monument; the Dutch rock band Kensington's 2015 "Riddles" music video was likewise entirely filmed on location there.
 The closing sequence of Rita Ora's Bang EP video was shot at the monument in early 2021.

 The site was used as a filming location for the 2016 action movie Mechanic: Resurrection; special effects were added to show the structure next to a shoreline, with a helipad added to the top of the saucer building.
 The monument is visited by the main protagonist in the 2018 comedy film I Feel Good.

 The 2019 opera Frankenstein by Mark Grey appears to take place inside the Buzludzha Monument.